liang-wu-1985/NLP_TASKS_TOPIC_MODELING/README.md

 # NLP_TASKS_TOPIC_MODELING
 Customers division has 50K feedback which are not labeled, help them to find common among all of feedback

+For this scienario, I leveraged NTM algo provided by AWS Sagemaker, it gave me a not-bad unsupervised classification.

+<I>Amazon SageMaker NTM is an unsupervised learning algorithm that is used to organize a corpus of documents into topics that contain word groupings based on their statistical distribution.
+Documents that contain frequent occurrences of words such as "bike", "car", "train", "mileage", and "speed" are likely to share a topic on "transportation" for example.
+Topic modeling can be used to classify or summarize documents based on the topics detected or to retrieve information or recommend content based on topic similarities.
+The topics from documents that NTM learns are characterized as a latent representation because the topics are inferred from the observed word distributions in the corpus.
+The semantics of topics are usually inferred by examining the top ranking words they contain.
+Because the method is unsupervised, only the number of topics, not the topics themselves, are prespecified.
+In addition, the topics are not guaranteed to align with how a human might naturally categorize documents.</I>